The 20 Best Melanoma Doctors Near Me

 Offers Telehealth

-Jeffrey Sosman is an Oncologist in Chicago, Illinois.
+Jeffrey Sosman is an Oncologist practicing medicine in Chicago, Illinois.
 Dr. Sosman is rated as an Elite provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Renal Cell Carcinoma (RCC), WT1-Related Wilms Tumor Syndromes, Chromophobe Renal Cell Carcinoma, and Nephrectomy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Renal Cell Carcinoma (RCC), Clear Cell Sarcoma, WT1-Related Wilms Tumor Syndromes, and Nephrectomy.

 Elite in Melanoma